Galaxy Airlines Flight 203

-Galaxy Airlines Flight 203 was a non-scheduled charter flight from Reno to Minneapolis which crashed shortly after taking off from Reno-Tahoe International Airport on 21 January 1985.
+Galaxy Airlines Flight 203 was a non-scheduled charter flight of a Lockheed L-188A Electra from Reno to Minneapolis which crashed shortly after taking off from Reno-Tahoe International Airport on 21 January 1985.
 All but 1 of the 71 on board died.
 It was the first major air disaster in the U.S in 1985 and the deadliest since the crash of Pan Am Flight 759 in 1982.

 The National Transportation Safety Board (NTSB) concluded that the crash was mainly caused by pilot error.
 While taking off from Reno, the aircraft suffered significant vibrations, which happened due to error by the ground crew.
 The pilots mistakenly thought that the vibrations were caused by a faulty engine and thus tried to recover by reducing the power of all of the aircraft's four engines.
 This significantly lowered the lift forces, causing the aircraft to stall and crash onto the ground.

 Aircraft

 The aircraft involved in the crash was a 25-year-old Lockheed L-188A Electra with a manufacturing serial number of 1121.
 The aircraft was initially delivered to American Airlines in 1960 as N6130A.
 The aircraft was eventually sold to American Sales Company, which leased the aircraft to Galaxy Airlines in 1983.
 At the time, the aircraft had been re-registered as N5532.

 Reports stated that N5532, the Lockheed L-188A Electra operating Flight 203, had been involved in a serious turbulence incident in 1984.
 At the time, the aircraft was carrying Democratic Party presidential candidate Jesse Jackson for a flight to Dallas.
 The severe turbulence prompted FAA officials to investigate the structural integrity of the aircraft.
-The report stated that no structural damages were found, though the aircraft was stored from flying.
+The report stated that no structural damage was found.

-Passenger and crew
+Passengers and crew

 The aircraft was carrying 65 passengers and 6 crew members.
-The passengers were mostly residents of Minnesota, while several others were hailing from nearby Wisconsin and Iowa.
+The passengers were mostly residents of Minnesota, while several others were from nearby Wisconsin and Iowa.
 They had chartered Galaxy Airlines's Lockheed Electra for their return trip to Minneapolis after spending days on Reno's casino resorts and watching Super Bowl XIX, which was held on the same week as their flight arrival to Nevada.

-The crew members, who were based in Florida, were consisted of three flight crews and three cabin crew members.
-The flight crews were:
+The crew members, who were based in Florida, consisted of three flight crew members and three cabin crew members.
+The flight crew were: